Does a Will Always Have to Be Probated?

 Probate is required to transfer property out of the name of a deceased individual and into the name of a living beneficiary when the asset is not set up to transfer directly by operation of law.
 But an exception exists even to this rule and some estates might not have to be probated.

 Virtually every state offers some form of abbreviated probate proceeding for small estates with values under a certain dollar amount.
 The deceased's property can sometimes be claimed by beneficiaries with an affidavit approved by the court.
 A surviving spouse or child might simply take the affidavit to a bank or other institution and take ownership of the property under its terms.

-Even if your state doesn't offer this option, most provide for summary or simplified probates with less court supervision and fewer legal requirements when an estate is small.
+Even if your state doesn't offer this option, most provide for a summary or simplified probates with less court supervision and fewer legal requirements when an estate is small.
 Consult with a local estate planning attorney to find out what's available in your state.

 State laws change frequently and this information may not reflect recent changes.
 Please consult with an attorney for current legal advice.
 The information contained in this article is not legal advice and is not a substitute for legal advice.